 - Testing a feature by installing a plugin is accessible to people of varied experience levels

 - We’re able to build out the feature quickly, independent of WooCommerce core

 - We get live feedback from a wider variety of environments

 - Bugs are more likely to be caught and destroyed!

-Features plugins for WooCommerce will typically be announced on our blog, and are made available in the official WordPress plugin repository.
-Anyone can download, install, and test the feature on their site –– then give us feedback.
+A feature plugin for WooCommerce will typically be announced on our blog, and are made available in the official WordPress plugin repository.
+Anyone can download, install, and test the feature on their site, then give us feedback.

-Once we’re happy with the stability of the design and code the feature plugin will be merged into WooCommerce core and accessible to all WooCommerce stores.
-At that point, you can deactivate and remove the feature plugin which will no longer be actively developed.
+Once we’re happy with the stability of the design and code, the features will be merged into WooCommerce core and accessible to all WooCommerce stores.
+At that point, you can deactivate and remove the feature plugin, as it will no longer be actively developed.